phSarr/phSarr.github.io/_posts/2024-05-02-Xenomorph_V1.md

 #### 9- Overlay Injection

-Managing overlays to mimic specific apps and steal user-sensitive data, the overlays to be injected and corresponding apps are to be received from the C2 in the form of a JSON file.
+Managing overlays to mimic specific apps and steal user-sensitive data, a download URL for the overlays to be injected and corresponding apps are to be received from the C2 in the form of a JSON file.

 ![overlay injection](assets/img/posts/2024-05-02-Xenomorph/overlay_injection.png)